 Risk of Spill Information for the Goulburn system

-An update to the deductions from spillable water accounts will be made as part of the August 15 seasonal determination assessment.
+An update to the deductions from spillable water accounts was made as part of the February 15 seasonal determination assessment.

 This value represents the percentage of years that spills occur from Lake Eildon taking into account the current storage volume, storage releases, inflows and evaporation from the storage using the historic data available.